bbatsov/metaredux/about.md

 I run a separate blog focused on Emacs, that you might want to check out as well - [Emacs Redux](http://emacsredux.com).

+## HEY World

+I also have a blog at [HEY World](https://world.hey.com/bozhidar).
+I'm still not sure what I'll use it for (if anything), but likely it will host short musings on random non-technical topics.

 ## Patronage

 As you might imagine maintaining many open-source projects is a